sveinung/writings/continuous_delivery_value.md

 Smaller deltas of change means lower risk
 -----------------------------------------

-With relation to the amount of changes done between one deployment to production and the next we sometimes talk of the _delta of change_.
+We call the amount of changes between two deploys the _delta of change_.
-Reducing the delta of change means that less can go wrong at a given deploy.
+Reducing this delta means that less can go wrong when a new version is deployed.
 Why?
-Both from a technical and business perspective it is far easier to pinpoint the problem when there are less changes in the product - when doing fewer changes at a time we can be more certain that we are actually delivering the _right thing_.
+Both from a technical and business perspective it is far easier to pinpoint the problem when there are less changes in the product — when doing fewer changes at a time we can be more certain that we are actually delivering the _right thing_.